 "I have selected a range of House wines from around the world that offer a variety of grape types to suit many dishes, and which are all available by the glass or the bottle.
-Our local, English, award-winning Winbirri wine from Norfolk is also available by the glass.
+You might also like to try our local, English, award-winning Winbirri wine from Norfolk.
 And just a note about changes to listed wine vintages - when stocks of present vintages are exhausted, we aim to offer the most suitable alternative vintage.
 Several wines are vegan - please ask for more information if this is something you're interested in."

 All house wines are priced at £21.50 per bottle.

 If you prefer to drink by the glass prices are:

 700 2019 Pinot Grigio, Delle Venezie (Italy).
 Straw yellow in colour with golden reflexes.
 The bouquet is ample with fruity notes.
 The wine is full, pleasant and well balanced.